sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD candidate in the Department of Agricultural and Applied Economics at the University of Wisconsin-Madison.
+You can download my CV here.

 My research lies in the fields of development economics, resource economics, and political economy.
 I am interested in institutions of natural resource governance, industrialization and industrial policies, and the effects of resource booms and busts on governments, firms, and workers.